Skip to content

 Source: Measure 1.03, Table D1.03.1 – AIHW National Mortality Database.

-Among Indigenous Australians, the most common underlying causes of deaths from injury and poisoning in 2015–2019 were suicides (847 deaths; 38% of all injury and poisoning deaths), transport accidents (417 deaths; 19%), accidental poisoning (413 deaths; 18%), assault (174 deaths; 7.8%) and falls (101 deaths; 4.5%).
-Suicide and transport accidents accounted for a higher proportion of injury and poisoning deaths for Indigenous males, while accidental poisoning, assault and falls accounted for a higher proportion of injury and poisoning deaths for Indigenous females (Figure 4.12).
+Among First Nations people, the most common underlying causes of deaths from injury and poisoning in 2015–2019 were suicides (847 deaths, 38% of all injury and poisoning deaths), transport accidents (417 deaths, 19%), accidental poisoning (413 deaths, 18%), assault (174 deaths, 7.8%) and falls (101 deaths, 4.5%).

 Source: Measure 1.03, Table D1.03.1 – AIHW National Mortality Database.

-Figure 4.13: Rate of injury and poisoning hospitalisations (2009–10 to 2018–19) and deaths (2010–2019), by Indigenous status, (age-standardised)
+Figure 4.14: Rate of injury and poisoning hospitalisations (2009–10 to 2018–19) and deaths (2010–2019), by Indigenous status (age-standardised)

 Notes

-Sources: Measure 1.03, Table D1.03.5 – AIHW analysis of National Hospital Morbidity Database; and Measure 1.23, Table D1.23.19 – AIHW National Mortality Database.
+Source: Measure 1.03, Table D1.03.5 – AIHW analysis of National Hospital Morbidity Database; and Measure 1.23, Table D1.23.19 – AIHW National Mortality Database.

 For further information, see: